fancompute/ceviche/README.md

 ## Citation

-If you use this for your research or work, please cite
+An arxiv preprint will be released soon.
+For now, if you use this for your research or work, please cite

     @article{hughes2018adjoint,
       title={Adjoint method and inverse design for nonlinear nanophotonic devices},